StackVista/stackstate-docs/configure/topology/topology_sources.md

 {% hint style="info" %}
 **Snapshot mode**

-When topology data is sent in snapshot mode, it's not necessary to expire elements.
+When topology data is sent in snapshot mode, it isn't necessary to expire elements.
 Each snapshot represents a complete landscape instance and elements missing from the snapshot will be automatically deleted.

 See the [Topology JSON format description](send-topology-data.md#topology-json-format) for details.
 {% endhint %}